 Closed Lacing VS Open Lacing: What’s the Difference?

 How formal?
-The perforations in brogues make the shoes look less formal, so they’re not appropriate for black-tie events, but brogues are otherwise quite versatile.
+The perforations in brogues make the shoes look less formal, so they’re not appropriate for a black-tie formal event, but brogues are otherwise quite versatile.
 They look great with a business suit, so feel free to wear them to work.
-But you can also pair them with jeans and dress up your casual outfits.
+But you can also pair them with jeans and dress up your casual wear.

 6. Monk Strap Shoes

 Monk strap shoes are a type of dress shoe that feature a strap across the top of the shoe and buckles into the other side.

 There are two main types of monk strap shoe: Single monk straps and double monk straps.
 Single monk straps have one strap across the top of the foot, while double monk straps have two straps.

 Shop Monk Strap Shoes at Beckett Simonon